 Nothing ruins an outdoor gathering quite as fast as flies swarming your picnic area and covering your food.
-To keep your patio enclosure area free from these buzzing pests, try these tricks for keeping them at bay.
+Flies gathering on the patio aren’t just annoying but could also potentially turn into a health hazard.
+To keep your patio enclosure area free from these buzzing pests, try these tricks for getting rid of flies on the patio.

 Keep Food Covered